valerieoni/tictactoe/README.md

 [View the live project here.](https://valerieoni.github.io/tictactoe/)

-The site provides a simple tic tac toe game played between two players on a 3 X 3 or 5 X 5 grid.
+This is a one page site which displays a simple tic tac toe game to be played between two players on a 3 X 3 or 5 X 5 board.

 <h2 align="center"><img src="docs/screenshot.png"></h2>